veronikagregorec/note-app/README.md

 Created with C#

+## Installation

+<a href="https://www.geeksforgeeks.org/how-to-install-and-setup-visual-studio-for-c-sharp/">How to install and setup Visual Studio?</a>

+The article describes nine steps but for using this app installation contains five steps from first to fifth, so after last step click Zapisnik.sln and then Start button.

+## Description

 ### Create

 The app allows you to create notes, so you can type a title and a content.
 You can also set a font and a date.